Obada111/competitive-programming/README.md

 This section is written for **new competitive programmers**, but even advanced contestants sometimes need the reminder.

-Ideas here are influenced by well-known guides such as USACO Guide, CP-Algorithms, and Codeforces practice blogs.citeturn9search2turn9search10turn9search14turn9search25
+Ideas here are influenced by well-known guides such as USACO Guide, CP-Algorithms, and Codeforces practice blogs.

 ### 3.1 Core Principles